 Making a Recovery Drive for the Microsoft Surface RT

-The Surface RT runs Windows RT, which looks like Windows 8 but behaves slightly differently in often unexpected ways.
+A: Microsoft’s Surface RT runs Windows RT, which looks like Windows 8 but behaves slightly differently in often unexpected ways.

 For example, the Surface RT includes a traditional Windows desktop, but it can’t run traditional Windows desktop programs.
 And since the operating system comes pre-installed, there’s no way to boot an ailing Surface RT from a DVD.